MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/create-sharepoint-sites-and-add-users-with-powershell.md

 Import-Csv C:\users\MyAlias\desktop\GroupsAndPermissions.csv | ForEach-Object {New-SPOSiteGroup -Group $_.Group -PermissionLevels $_.PermissionLevels -Site $_.Site}
 Import-Csv C:\users\MyAlias\desktop\Users.csv | where {Add-SPOUser -Group $_.Group –LoginName $_.LoginName -Site $_.Site}
 ```
-Where MyAlias equals the user name of the user that is currently logged on.
+</br>Where MyAlias equals the user name of the user that is currently logged on.

 6. Save the file to your desktop as UsersAndGroups.ps1.
 This is a simple Windows PowerShell script.